TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 {{< figure src="img/godot/godot_study_0.gif" alt="First prototype" position="center" style="border-radius: 8px;"  >}}

-The project was super barebones and there's not much to say.
+The first project was super barebones and there's not much to say.
 However, it did give me a good sense of the engine's interface and the general way of doing things in this neighbourhood.

 ### Moving on